psipred/s4pred/README.md

 ```
 A full example output of this file is located in `examples/1qys.ss2`.

 The alternative `fas` output returns the sequence FASTA file with the predicted secondary structure concatenated on a second line.
 This is similar to the FASTA flat-file that the RCSB PDB provides for all sequences and their DSSP based secondary structure (Downloaded from [here](https://cdn.rcsb.org/etl/kabschSander/ss.txt.gz)).
+We note that it doesn't appear that the PDB is continuing to provide up-to-date versions of the flat file.
 Here is an example:
 ```
 >1QYS_1|Chain A|TOP7|Computationally Designed Sequence
 MGDIQVQVNIDDNGKNFDYTYTVTTESELQKVLNELMDYIKKQGAKRVRISITARTKKEAEKFAAILIKVFAELGYNDINVTFDGDTVTVEGQL